edulinq/cse-cracks-course/quizzes/README.md

 ### Parsing a Specific File

-To parse a specific file, you can use the `quizgen.cli.parse-file` module.
+To parse a specific file, you can use the `quizgen.cli.parse.file` module.
 This is useful if you want to check if/how a specific document parses.
 The basic usage is as follows:
 ```